 Succinic Acid is a bio based chemical derived from corn and helps reduce the appearance of blemishes by helping to unclog pores and It can also help reduce acne bacteria on the skin, a usually harmless skin bacteria that can cause inflammatory acne when hair follicles become blocked.

 Our hero acne spot treatment Succinic Acid Treatment contains 2% Succinic Acid which helps reduce the size of blemishes and decrease oil levels as well as 2% Sulfur Powder to further reduce excess oil and help unclog pores to aid in reducing future breakouts.
 This is a targeted treatment that can be applied directly to the spots for a fast-working impact.

 A naturally occurring vitamin (B3), Niacinamide tackles the various side effects of spot prone skin such as redness and excess oil.
-The formula is made up with Hyaluronic Acid to make sure it doesn’t strip the skin of hydration.
+The formula is made up with Hyaluronic Acid Serum to make sure it doesn’t strip the skin of hydration.

-Our Niacinamide serum is a hero for oil control and especially beneficial for oily or combination skin types.
-It contains 10% niacinamide which helps to control excess oil, target blemishes and tackle redness and inflammation.
+Our Niacinamide Serum is a hero for oil control and especially beneficial for oily or combination skin types.
+It contains 10% Niacinamide which helps to control excess oil, target blemishes and tackle redness and inflammation.

 C-50 BLEMISH NIGHT TREATMENT

 The C-50 Blemish night treatment works overnight to target breakouts.
 Its powerful combination of Vitamin C and Vitamin E helps reduce the bacteria count on your skin, helping prevent and reduce blemishes.
 Salicylic Acid also helps to exfoliate and unclog pores, while Lotus Extract helps to balance oil.
 This should be used in place of your moisturiser 2-3 times per week as the last stage of your PM routine and left on overnight to allow it to have maximum effect.